 Effectiveness is one's role has become a point of anxiety for many professionals with the need to bring the office home and work remotely for the foreseeable future.
-Having the right workspace can mean the difference between being productive and being distracted.
+Having the remote workspace can mean the difference between being productive and being distracted.
 There are several things to consider when creating your home office space, which is why we have compiled a few tips to get you started and make the workday a little easier during these less than normal times.

-The most important part of creating a remote workspace is picking the right area of your home to dedicate just to work.
+The most important part of creating an effective remote workspace is picking the right area of your home to dedicate just to work.
 It may be fun to work from the couch at first, but eventually, you may notice that your attention is drawn to the TV, your phone, or even kids running around.
 Work will start to feel like it just isn’t going as well as it once was.

 If you have a spare room in your home, convert it into your office to give yourself a dedicated space for work where you feel efficient and driven.
 When you enter that room, your brain knows it is time to work, and when you leave, you know you are done for the day.
 Sometimes it can be difficult to separate work life and personal life when it is all happening in the same space, so it's important to make distinctions like this when you can.
 Try replicating your in-office workspace as much as possible.
 If you have two monitors at the office, try to have two monitors at home for maximum productivity.
 Things like this will help to lessen the time it takes to fully adjust when switching from office to remote life.

 Sticking to a similar schedule will also help.
 Wake up at the same time as you would when going into the office, and stick to your routine.
-Use your original commute time to get your workspace ready for the day, set goals, or just have a few moments of personal time before hopping into a day full of virtual meetings.
+Use your original commute time to get your remote workspace ready for the day, set goals, or just have a few moments of personal time before hopping into a day full of virtual meetings.
 Your morning routine sets the tone for the workday, and during these stressful times, it’s important to bring a sense of normalcy with a few adjustments that help find calm.

 It is easy to feel a disconnect between yourself and your coworkers when working as a remote team.
 Now more than ever, staying connected is of utmost importance, especially for leaders in the organization.
 There are a number of tools that can assist in teamwide communication, so do your research and consider investing in the tools listed below: